 There are a number of different referencing styles due to the different styles of academic writing in different disciplines.
 There are three main types:

-We use eight official reference styles across the university, and you're department will use only one of these:
+We use eight official reference styles across the university, and your department will use only one of these:

 Biology: Harvard and Vancouver